nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Initial Launch

-1. **Step**: Download the jar file and copy it into an empty folder.
-2. **Step**: Double-click the jar file to launch the application.
+1. Refer to the guide [_Setting Up and Getting Started_](SettingUp.md).
-3. **Expected**: The GUI should display with a set of sample contacts.
+2. **Expected**: The GUI should display with a set of sample contacts.
 Note that the window size may need adjustment.

 ### Saving Window Preferences